timrudner/timrudner.github.io/_pages/about.md

 **Mentoring:** I was the first in my family to attend college, and I know that navigating higher education can be challenging for first-generation low-income students.
 If you identify as a first-generation low-income student and are looking for mentorship, please feel free to get in touch using [this form](https://forms.gle/DbHU2m5Ws7iVEjKi9).

 **I am on the academic job market this year (2023-24).** Please feel free to reach out if you think I would be a good fit for your department.
+You can find my CV [here](https://timrudner.com/cv).